keesL/tempberrypi/README.md

 ## Client-side software

 The client-side software conists of two Python scripts.
-The first collects the temperature readings from the sensor, and the second one adds it to the log file and pushes it out to a web server.
+The first, `sens_temp.py`,  collects the temperature readings from the sensor, and the second one, `trigger.py`, adds it to the log file and pushes it out to a web server.
 The script is called via a cronjob that I have set to run every minute.

 ## Server-side software